Comparing The TCO Of ClickHouse Cloud vs Open Source

 Most data use cases have a variable workload.
 This could be a situation like all of your employees arriving at 9am and pulling reports at the same time, or a seasonal workload such as Black Friday sales.

-Of course, with an open source cluster running on a cloud provider such as AWS we could introduce similar automation to turn off environments outside of business hours.
+Of course, with an open source cluster running on a cloud provider such as AWS we could introduce a degree of automation such as turning off environments outside of business hours.
 However, if we do want to do anything more dynamic such as intraday scaling then this will require significant engineering work.
 For all of ClickHouse’s qualities, it is a little hard to do this kind of automatic scaling with open source.

 Bursty Workloads

-Autoscaling is particularly important in a situation where you have peak or bursty demands.
+Autoscaling is particularly important in a situation where you have known spikes in volumes or bursty demands.

-Say you are a retailer who have to scale up to meet Black Friday sales, or a bank doing monthly risk reports.
-ClickHouse Cloud can again meet this need automatically, whereas an open source cluster may need to be overprovisioned 24x7x365 to meet the needs of a very small window.
+Say you are a retailer who have to scale up for weekends, or a bank doing monthly risk reports.
+ClickHouse Cloud can again meet this need automatically, whereas an open source cluster may need to be overprovisioned 24x7x365 to meet the needs of a very small time window.

 Supporting Tooling